updated on:

 At the time Gamaya came to Eleken, they were working on their data visualization platform for farmers to help them monitor fields and analyze specific agronomic issues like nutrient deficiencies, pests, and weed infestations.
 They already had a prototype of their solution but wanted to improve it with a high-quality UI/UX design.

-Here’re several design solutions we made to help Gamaya users handle the needed visualized information comfortably.
+Here are several design solutions we made to help Gamaya users handle the needed visualized information comfortably.

 Using layers to present data from different sources

-Gamaya provides information to users about their crops from two different data sources: drones (the app analyses the drone's photos and put them together in the right order) and open-source NASA remote sensing satellite data
+Gamaya provides information to users about their crops from two different data sources: drones (the app analyses the drone's photos and puts them together in the right order) and open-source NASA remote sensing satellite data

 To let users select from which source they want to see the data, we added Layers to the app’s UI.
 Now, farmers can monitor the various stages of plant growth and see how viruses or drought are affecting the plants in real time.